A Puppy Gets Sick for No Reason

 In the second and third hour, he slept quite deeply (especially for the afternoon).
 At 4 ½ hours, we were considering our next option, when he just stood up and walked over to be patted.
 We gave him some soft food and he ate a little and took some milk (he never has milk, but we figured it might be nice for his stomach).
 Soon after, all his energy returned.
 He started playing and then had a small dinner which was soon topped up to his usual larger-sized dinner as he wasn’t struggling at all.
 All the meat and bones were eaten and he began to frolic with his big sister.

 He slept through the night with no issues and had another 2 doses the following morning as he seemed slightly more tired than usual.
 Then from mid-morning, he was the same bouncy, healthy dog we are so used to.
-And completely well since.
+And completely well from that point on.

 This is HFA Homeopathy in action.
 The facial analysis tells us the miasm and then we have only a few remedies that will match the case.
-Easy to choose and fantastic results – a reminder how wonderful and universal Homeopathy is and how structural shape is also universal.
+Easy to choose and fantastic results – a reminder how wonderful and universal Homeopathy is and how the structural shape of the face is also universal.